ioccc-src/winner/1998/schweikh1/README.md

 ### Alternate code:

-As noted above [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made an alternate version that works with macOS but there are some important notes as well as a description of how it works (spoilers for the original version as well).
+As noted above the alternate version works with macOS but there are some important notes as well as a description of how it works (spoilers for the original version as well).

-Cody said that at least with his MacBook Pro Max with the M1 chip some header files report an unsupported architecture and unsupported compiler (error, warning).
+An MacBook Pro Max with the M1 chip some header files report an unsupported architecture and unsupported compiler (error, warning).
 However the defines are still found okay.

 For this alternate version you will need the command line tools which you can install like: